 - Potassium – 10%.
 Potassium lowers high blood pressure and prevents kidney stone formation.

-Feeding Squash to Guinea Pigs
+Feeding Squash to Guinea Pigs | Possible Risks

 But, when the guinea pigs grow up, they shouldn’t eat foods with lots of calcium.
-If they do, the calcium piles up in their urinary tract and it can form kidney/bladder stones, or it can even cause infections, blood in urine, and painful urinating.
+If they do, the calcium piles up in their urinary tract, and it can form kidney/bladder stones or even cause infections, blood in urine, and painful urinating.

 Quick Facts on Squash

-- Winter squashes are called like that because they are stored well during the cold, winter months!
-In fact, they are harvested in the fall, not winter
+- Winter squashes are called like that because they are stored well during the cold winter months!
+In fact, they are harvested in the fall, not winter.

 - The spaghetti squash has nothing to do with the pasta spaghetti!
 It is called that way because when it is cooked, the flesh separates and makes shapes like noodles.

-- The evidence of squash cultivation dates back to 8000 BC, in Peru, Central Mexico, and USA territory
+- The evidence of squash cultivation dates back to 8000 BC in Peru, Central Mexico, and USA territory.

-- The word ‘squash’ comes from the Native American word ‘askutasquash’, meaning ‘eaten raw and uncooked’
+- The word ‘squash’ comes from the Native American word ‘askutasquash’, meaning ‘eaten raw and uncooked’.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.